Is your site agent-ready? →

 Make AI SEO Agents Your Unfair Advantage

-Indexable’s SEO Web Analyst agent generates complete reports with root cause analysis, content decay detection, and prioritized recommendations — in seconds, not hours.
+Indexable's SEO Web Analyst agent generates complete reports with root cause analysis, content decay detection, and prioritized recommendations -- in seconds, not hours.

 The Template

-The Complete SEO Report Framework
+What Does a Complete SEO Report Framework Include?

 Whether you build reports manually or automate with agents, every SEO report should include these seven sections.
 This framework works for monthly client reports, internal executive updates, and quarterly business reviews.